 Building a Nesting box

-A nesting box is necessary if free eggs are one of your primary goals for keeping a flock of birds in your backyard.
-With a well-designed positioned nesting box, you will pick freshly laid eggs any time of the day, depending on the number of birds you decide to care for.
+A nesting box is necessary if eggs are one of your primary goals for keeping a flock of birds in your backyard.
+With a well-designed and positioned nesting box, you will gather freshly laid eggs each morning.

-The small cubbies offer a plush and protected space for your birds to lay their eggs.
+The small cubbies offer a protected space for your birds to lay their eggs.
 Nesting boxes also allow you to collect eggs conveniently without cracking or breaking any harvested eggs.

-Having nesting boxes is also another way to help your birds adapt to being caged.
-In fact, even if you release them, they might stay within the backyard.
-Birds get disciplined and know where to lay eggs, where to play, and where to poop.
+Having nesting boxes is also another way to help your birds adapt to their coop.
+Even if you release them outside to run, birds become disciplined and know where to lay eggs.
 Finding poop in a nesting box or on a bird preparing to lay an egg is infrequent.
+Cleaning out or adding nesting material like straw or pine shavings is important to prevent egg breakage.
 While some finicky birds may choose never to lay eggs inside the boxes, safely installing nesting boxes inside a coop is always prudent.
-This section will cover more on nesting boxes, and you will also get alternatives for not building a nesting box from scratch.
+This section will cover more on nesting boxes, as well as alternatives to building a nesting box.

 Size Matters